Eloise Anderson: Career

 Anderson worked as a social worker in Milwaukee, Wisconsin before joining state government.
-Anderson served as Administrator of the Division of Community Services at the Wisconsin Department of Health and Social Services from 1988-1992, where he helped to develop the W-2 program.
+Anderson served as Administrator of the Division of Community Services at the Wisconsin Department of Health and Social Services from 1988-1992, where she helped to develop the W-2 program.
 She then served as director of the California Department of Social Services.
 During her time in California, the Los Angeles Times referred to Anderson as "The Queen of Responsibility" and "an outspoken champion of welfare reform."
 Anderson spoke at the Republican National Convention in 1996, endorsing Bob Dole for President of the United States.
 In her speech, she stated "Welfare is a tragedy.
 It has outlived its usefulness.
 It runs men out of families, leaving children without fathers.
 We have lost our sense of duty to marriage."
 During her time in California, the Los Angeles Times referred to Anderson as “The Queen of Responsibility” and “an outspoken champion of welfare reform.
 In 1999, Anderson was featured in George Will's book, The Woven Figure: Conservatism and America's Fabric, where she referred to the welfare system as "the plantation."
 Anderson has called for the total abolishment of welfare in the United States.

 Anderson served on the Diocese of Sacramento School Board and the National Poverty Center's National Advisory Board.
 In October 2006, Governor of California Arnold Schwarzenegger appointed Anderson to the Little Hoover Commission.
 She served on the commission until 2010.
 Anderson has held a number of private-sector positions including President of Job Wave America, Director of the Project for the American Family at the Claremont Institute, and as President of Anderson Resource Management Services.
 Anderson was named by the leadership of the U.S. House of Representatives to the National Advisory Board on Welfare Indicators and was honored with the 1996 National Governors Association award for outstanding state official.
 Anderson has been a featured speaker and panelist for conservative think tanks including the American Enterprise Institute and The Heritage Foundation.